Kerry urges flexibility in U.S. war powers against Islamic State

 The Obama administration has argued that its current campaign of air strikes against Islamic State is legal, based on authorization passed in the early 2000s for the campaigns against al Qaeda and associated groups and the Iraq War during the administration of former President George W. Bush.

-Kerry said, however, the administration supported updating the authorizations to cover the campaign against Islamic State.
+Kerry said, however, the administration supported updating the authorisations to cover the campaign against Islamic State.

 "We do not think an AUMF should include a geographic limitation," Kerry said, "We don't anticipate conducting operations in countries other than Iraq and Syria, but to the extent that ISIL poses a threat to American interests and personnel in other countries, we would not want an AUMF to constrain our ability to use appropriate force against ISIL in those locations if necessary.